BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ApplyTransformationToGeometryFilter.md

 If the user selects an **Image Geometry** then the user should select one of the *Interpolation* methods and then also select the appropriate *Cell Attribute Matrix*.

+The **Scale** and **Rotation** transformation types will automatically translate the volume to (0, 0, 0), apply the scaling/rotation, and then translate the volume back to its original location.
+If the **Manual Transformation Matrix** or **Pre-Computed Transformation
+Matrix** types are selected, then it is up to the user to make sure that those translations are included, if necessary.

 ## Example Transformations

 | Description | Example Output Image |